thedevdevesh/boilerplate_api/README.md

-# Boilerplate API
+# Survey Management API

 ## Description

-Boilerplate API is a Ruby on Rails application that provides a robust API for managing surveys and responses.
+Survey Management API is a Ruby on Rails application that provides a robust API for managing surveys and responses.
 It allows users to create surveys, submit responses, and manage survey data.
 This project is designed to be a starting point for building survey-based applications with an easy-to-use API structure.

 ### Key Features:
 - **Survey Management**: Users can create surveys with questions and options.